 The Baldwin-Buss House Foundation (BBHF) is a donor-supported nonprofit 501(c)(3) corporation in the State of Ohio and is an independent entity.
 BBHF works in partnership with Peg’s Foundation, which owns the Baldwin-Buss House and adjacent land and buildings.
 BBHF will conserve, protect and maintain the house in a manner that leaves it enhanced and unimpaired for future generations, and that will safeguard the architectural integrity of the historic home.
-This rehabilitation project will strictly adhere to the United States Department of the Interior Standards for Rehabilitation.
+The rehabilitation project will strictly adhere to the United States Department of the Interior Standards for Rehabilitation.
 Furthermore, BBHF seeks to educate individuals and organizations about the historic and architectural importance of the Baldwin-Buss House and to promote a communal passion for history and culture.

 During the course of its fundraising, BBHF leaders met several times with the leaders of the Hudson-based Margaret Clark Morgan Foundation, familiarly known as Peg’s Foundation, seeking their support.
 When by December 2019, Peg’s Foundation learned that BBHF had raised more than $900 thousand but was still short of the funding needed to acquire the property, the two organizations quickly came to an agreement whereby Peg’s Foundation would purchase the entire Merino property, including the house, an office building and a vacant retail store.
-In return, BBHF would be able to deploy more than $900,000 from its fundraising initiatives directly towards the restoration of the Baldwin-Buss House--providing to the community a restored landmark that will educate, foster an appreciation for architecture and history, and transform the southwest corner of the Village Green.
+In turn, BBHF would be able to deploy more than $900,000 from its fundraising initiatives directly towards the restoration of the Baldwin-Buss House--providing to the community a restored landmark that will educate, foster an appreciation for architecture and history, and transform the southwest corner of the Village Green.

 Hudson Heritage Association